Consensys-Network-State/ds3/README.md

-# Design System 3
+# Consensys UI

-> 🚧 **Note**: DS3 is currently under active development.
+> 🚧 **Note**: CUI is currently under active development.
 While we're working hard to make it production-ready, please be aware that APIs and features may change.
 We welcome your feedback and contributions as we continue to improve!

-DS3 is a comprehensive design system that enables truly universal application development:
+CUI is a comprehensive design system that enables truly universal application development:

 - 🌐 **Cross-Platform** - Build once and run everywhere with a unified codebase
 - 🔄 **Universal Compatibility** - Works fully on web, fully on native, and in hybrid environments